List of female chief ministers in India

 The chief minister is the chief executive of the Indian state.
 In accordance with the Constitution of India, the governor is a state's de jure head, but de facto executive authority rests with the chief minister.
 Following elections to the legislative assembly, the state's governor usually invites the party (or coalition) with a majority of seats to form the government.
 The governor appoints the chief minister, whose council of ministers are collectively responsible to the assembly.
 Given that she has the confidence of the assembly, the chief minister's term is for five years and is subject to no term limits.

-Since 1963, India has had 16 female chief ministers.
-The first woman to become chief minister was Sucheta Kripalani of the Indian National Congress party, who was sworn in on 2 October 1963 as chief minister of Uttar Pradesh.
-The longest-serving female chief minister was Sheila Dikshit, who served as the chief minister of the National Capital Territory of Delhi for the Indian National Congress and held the office for over fifteen years.
-J. Jayalalithaa, former general secretary of the All India Anna Dravida Munnetra Kazhagam, served as chief minister of Tamil Nadu and has the second-longest tenure; she held the office until her death in 2016, becoming the first female chief minister to die in office, while V. N. Janaki Ramachandran of the same state and party has the shortest tenure (only 23 days).
-Only 12 states and 1 union territory in India had female chief ministers, out of 28 states and 8 union territories.
-Mamata Banerjee of West Bengal is the only female incumbent chief minister in India.
+Since 1963, India has had 18 female chief ministers.
+The first woman to become chief minister was Sucheta Kripalani of the Indian National Congress, who was sworn in on 2 October 1963 as chief minister of Uttar Pradesh.
+The longest-serving female chief minister was Sheila Dikshit from the Indian National Congress, who served as the chief minister of the National Capital Territory of Delhi and held the office for over fifteen years.
+Mamata Banerjee, the founder of the All India Trinamool Congress, is currently serving as the chief minister of West Bengal and has the second-longest tenure.
+J. Jayalalithaa, former general secretary of the All India Anna Dravida Munnetra Kazhagam, served as chief minister of Tamil Nadu and has the third-longest tenure; she held the office until her death in 2016, becoming the first female chief minister to die in office, while V. N. Janaki Ramachandran of the same state and party has the shortest tenure (only 23 days).
+Only 12 states and 1 union territory in India have had female chief ministers out of 28 states and 3 union territories that have legislature systems.

+Mamata Banerjee of West Bengal and Rekha Gupta of National Capital Territory of Delhi are the incumbent female chief ministers in India.